sdan/nanoEBM/README.md

 - **∇_x E(x)**: gradient of energy w.r.t. prediction
 - Repeat a few refinement steps (typically 2–4)

-an energy-based model is a model trained to minimize a function. if we train a transformer to minize a function it learns to reason about the input implicitly as we iterate
+An energy-based model is a model trained to minimize a function. if we train a transformer to minize a function it learns to reason about the input implicitly as we iterate

 this current implementation is character-level on shakespeare.txt with a block size of 256.